-Key mormation - for definitions and notes s Published Admission Number (PAN) for Reception 30 Do we have a catchment area?
+Published Admission Number (PAN) for Reception 30 Do we have a catchment area?
 No Department for Education school number 878 - 3610 Age range of children in this school?
 4-11 What kind of school is this?
 Academy, Catholic, Diocese of Plymouth Who is the Admissions authority?
-The academy trust Do we belong to a federation or chain of schools?
-Plymouth Catholic and Anglican Schools Trust When will children in the normal age group for 1 September 2013 to 31 August 2014 Reception have been born? see notes below When can parents apply for admission to Reception?
-15 November 2017 to 15 January 2018 How can parents apply for admission to Reception? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for Yes - on faith grounds additional priority?
-When will places be offered for Reception?
-16 April 2018 When should appeals for admissions to Reception be submitted?
-14 May 2018 When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of the Reception year up to the final half term in Year 6.
-Education, Health and Care Plan Any child whose Education, Health and Care Plan names this school will be admitted.
+The Academy Trust Do we belong to a federation or chain of schools?
+Plymouth Catholic and Anglican Schools Trust When will children in the normal age group for Reception have been born? see notes below 1 September 2014 to 31 August 2015 When can parents apply for admission to Reception?
+15 November 2018 to 15 January 2019 How can parents apply for admission to Reception? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for additional priority?
+Yes - on faith grounds When will places be offered for Reception?
+16 April 2019 When should appeals for admissions to Reception 15 May 2019 be submitted?
+When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of the Reception year up to the final half term in Year 6.
+Any child whose Education, Health and Care Plan names this school will be admitted

+Any child whose Education, Health and Care Plan names this school will be admitted.
 Oversubscription criteria (to be used only if we need to prioritise applications - see notes below):

-Oversubscription criteria (to be used only if we need to prioritise applications - see notes below):

-1. Looked After Children or previously Looked After Children who were immediately adopted or made the subject of a child arrangements order or a special guardianship order.

-- 2. Children for whom an exceptional medical or social need to attend this school is demonstrated. - 3.
-Children who are Baptised Catholic. - 4.
-Children with a sibling on roll at this school when the application is made. - 5.
-Children with a parent who is a Baptised Catholic. - 6.
-Children who regularly attend (or whose parent regularly attends) a Christian church. - 7.
-Children who regularly attend (or whose parent regularly attends) a church of another faith tradition. - 8.
-Children with a parent who seeks education within the Catholic tradition. - Children of members of staff employed at this school for more than two years when the application is made or recruited within the past two years to fill a vacancy for which there was a skills shortage.
-Other children
+- 1. Looked After Children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order or a special guardianship order. - Priority will next be given to children based on their exceptional medical or social needs or those of a parent with evidence from a medical specialist or social worker of the child's or parent's need and why they must attend this school rather than any other, based on those needs. - 3.
+Priority will next be given to children who are Baptised Catholic. - 4.
+Priority will next be given to children with a sibling of pupils on roll at this school. - 5.
+Priority will next be given to children with a parent who is a Baptised Catholic. - 6.
+Priority will next be given to children who regularly attend (or whose parent regularly attends) a Christian church. - 7.
+Priority will next be given to children of members of staff employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 8.
+Other children.